cloe-lang/cloe/README.md

 # Tisp

-Tisp is a purely-functional, inherently parallel, asynchronous programming language.
+Tisp is a "Time is Space" programming language.

+## Features

+- Purely functional programming
+- Implicit parallelism
+- Asynchronous IO

 ## FAQ

-### Why another language?

-For fun.

-### Any limitations?
+### Is it general-purpose?

 We would like to strive to make the language as general as possible.
-But, the way to model programs discribed above may have restrict domains of this language.
+However, Tisp's programming model may restrict its domain.
 There is no proof about how general this language is so far.